Exact orbifold fillings of contact manifolds: Restrictions of singularities

 \subsection{Uniqueness of singularity.}

-\begin{proof}[Proof of \Cref{thm:unique}] In view of \cite[Theorem 1.1]{Zho} and \Cref{thm:order}, it suffices to prove that an exact orbifold filling $W$ cannot have two singularities modeled on $\CC^n/(\ZZ/2\ZZ)$.
-Assuming otherwise, let the two singularities modeled on $\CC^n/(\ZZ/2\ZZ)$ be denoted by $p_1,p_2$.
+\begin{proof}[Proof of \Cref{thm:unique}] In view of \cite[Theorem 1.1]{Zho} and \Cref{thm:order}, it suffices to prove that an exact orbifold filling $W$ cannot have (at least) two singularities modeled on $\CC^n/(\ZZ/2\ZZ)$.
+Assuming otherwise, there are two singularities modeled on $\CC^n/(\ZZ/2\ZZ)$, which we denote by $p_1,p_2$.
 Following the convention in \cite{Zho}, we pick a Hamiltonian $H$ of slope $<2+2\epsilon$\footnote{This is different from the convention in \S \ref{S4} by a factor of $\pi$.} so that the Reeb orbit with maximal period observed by $X_H$ is $\gamma_0^2$.
 This $H$ is of type (I) but also autonomous.
-Then, by \cite[Proposition 2.15]{Zho} there exists a rational number $a$ such that $x:=\check{\gamma}^2_0+a\check{\gamma}^1_1$ is closed in $SH^*_+(W)$ and satisfies $\eta(x)=2$.
-We consider the following moduli space
+Then, by \cite[Proposition 2.15]{Zho} there exists a rational number $a$ such that $\check{\gamma}^2_0+a\check{\gamma}^1_1$ is closed in $SH^*_+(W)$ and satisfies $\eta(\check{\gamma}^2_0+a\check{\gamma}^1_1)=2$.